-The guidance program of the Adel DeSoto Minburn School District offers individual and small group opportunities, in addition to whole group guidance lessons that are taught throughout the year.
-Individual and small group counseling is centered on student need.
+The guidance program of the Adel DeSoto Minburn School District offers individual, and small group opportunities.
+Individual and small group counseling is centered on student needs.
+Guidance classes are taught on a scheduled rotation across the school year in general education classrooms.